MeexReay/minceraftOS/README.md

 # minceraftOS

-OS that uses Minceraft as Desktop Environment. \
+OS that uses Minceraft as a Desktop Environment. \
 Now it only starts minceraft and do nothing.

 ## How to make iso file